 + '>Edit me</TEXTAREA>';

-All the Parenscript constructs presented so far have been free
+MEMBER object array)MAP function array)MAPCAR function {array}*)REDUCE function array object)MAP-INTO function array)SET-DIFFERENCE array1 array2)*PS-LISP-LIBRARY*All the Parenscript constructs presented so far have been free

 of any runtime dependencies.
 Parenscript also comes with a library